-In-state acute care provider resources must be utilized prior to referring a recipient to out-of-state providers.
+In-state acute care provider resources must be utilized prior to referring a beneficiary to out-ofstate providers.
 Acute care out-of-state providers in "trade areas" are treated the same as in-state providers.
 Trade areas are defined as being counties located in Mississippi, Arkansas and Texas that border the State of Louisiana.
 Acute care out-of-state providers in the above states that are not located in counties that border Louisiana are required to obtain prior authorization for all inpatient services unless it is of an emergent nature.